LEGISLATIVE ASSEMBLY OF ONTARIO

 The number of people who are sleeping in tents right now in the city of Toronto keeps growing week by week, and it’s going to continue to grow unless this government takes action, unless you make a bill to actually address homelessness.

-The Acting Chair (Mr. Stephen Crawford): The member from Brantford–Brant.
+The Acting Speaker (Mr. Stephen Crawford): The member from Brantford–Brant.

 Mr. Will Bouma: I always appreciate listening to the member from Spadina–Fort York.
 His passion for the people in his riding and, indeed, for all the people of Ontario comes through very, very strongly.